 ByteCave Image Server (BIS) is an open-source mini webserver that sends a random image to your browser when a client sends any GET request.
 You provide a recursively processed folder containing the images to display.
 Those images are then shuffled and never repeated–on a per client connection basis–until all images have been displayed once.
 The process then repeats itself for subsequent image requests.

 This image server works great with ActionTiles (www.actiontiles.com) media tile functionality.
 I use it to serve images to several tablets I have mounted on the walls inside my house.
 It should also work with DakBoard and SharpTools.io.

 You can specify different folders for each IP address connected through easy UI controls.
 Thumbnails show you which images are being served.
 The program can auto-launch on login, minimize to tray, and will remember your settings and numbers of images displayed each time you start.

 Note that sometimes images will appear rotated sideways or even upside down.
 This is a function of the EXIF information that was stored with the photo, it’s not a problem with BIS.
 You can read more about the issue here at HowToGeek’s “Why Your Photos Don’t Always Appear Correctly Rotated“ article.
 I used the free JPEG Autorotate software to fix my images to display correctly.

-BIS is another small (~600K) standalone, multi-threaded executable: no installation is required.
+BIS is another small (~600K) standalone, multi-threaded, DPI aware (on Windows) executable: no installation is required.
 It supports Windows XP and later, and can also be compiled as-is to run on Linux!
 As with my game, you can view the source code, or download PureBasic and compile it yourself!